-- In case you did burn the bread, not to panic.
-Take a serrated bread knife and scrape off the burnt layer of the bread.
+- Did you burn the bread? – Not to panic.
+Keep calm and use a serrated bread knife to scrape off the burnt layer.

 - 2 lb heirloom tomatoes

 - 1/2 red onion or 1 shallot thinly sliced

 - 1/3 cup extra virgin olive oil (less or more as desired)